-In honor of this occasion, here we reprint a 2012 Playbill essay about Balanchine and Stravinsky’s enduring partnership by music historian Charles M. Joseph.
+In honor of this occasion, here we excerpt a 2012 Playbill essay about Balanchine and Stravinsky’s enduring partnership by music historian Charles M. Joseph.

 Some partnerships last longer than others.
 When the visionary Serge Diaghilev first paired Igor Stravinsky and George Balanchine, the impresario’s Ballets Russes once again showed it was willing to take risks.
 The resulting 1928 Apollo easily would have earned its landmark status on its own merits even if the composer and choreographer had never worked together on another ballet.
 But of course they did, time and again.
 Over the succeeding decades each new collaboration fortified the strength of their partnership.
 So what was it about Stravinsky and Balanchine’s chemistry that clicked?
 How did they manage to produce a body of work that remains as vital today as ever?